Diana Taurasi: 2014: Third WNBA championship

+2015–2016: WNBA sit out and return

 On February 3, 2015, Taurasi announced that she would sit out the 2015 WNBA season at the request of her Russian Premier League team, UMMC Ekaterinburg.
 The team offered to pay Taurasi more than her WNBA salary to skip the 2015 WNBA season.
 For the 2014 WNBA season, Taurasi made just under the league maximum of $107,000.
-But she makes 14 times that – approximately $1.5 million – playing overseas.
+However, she made 14 times that – approximately $1.5 million – playing overseas.

 Taurasi returned to the Mercury for the 2016 WNBA season.
-Taurasi averaged 17.8 ppg helping the Mercury to another playoff berth with a 16–18 record.
-With the WNBA's new playoff format in effect, the Mercury were the number 8 seed in the league, facing the Indiana Fever in the first round.
-The Mercury advanced to the second round beating the Fever in the first round elimination game as Taurasi scored 20 points.
-During that game, Taurasi made her 113th playoff career three-pointer, becoming the all-time WNBA leader in playoff career three-pointers made (passing Becky Hammon).
-In the second round elimination game, the Mercury beat the New York Liberty advancing to the semifinals (the last round before the WNBA finals) with Taurasi scoring a game-high 30 points in the win.
-In the semi-finals, the Mercury would face the championship defending Minnesota Lynx in the best-of-5 series and would be swept 3 games to 0.
+She averaged 17.8 points per game, helping the Mercury to another playoff berth with a 16–18 record.
+With the WNBA's new playoff format in effect, the Mercury were the number eight seed in the league, facing the Indiana Fever in the first round.
+The Mercury advanced to the second round, beating the Fever in the first-round elimination game as Taurasi scored 20 points.
+During that game, Taurasi made her 113th playoff career three-pointer, passing Becky Hammon as the all-time WNBA leader in playoff career three-pointers made.
+In the second-round elimination game, the Mercury beat the New York Liberty and advanced to the semi-finals with Taurasi scoring a game-high 30 points in the win.
+In the semi-finals, the Mercury were swept by the defending champions, the Minnesota Lynx, in the best-of-five series.

+2017: WNBA all-time leading scorer

 In May 2017, Taurasi signed a multi-year contract extension with the Mercury.
 Later that month, Taurasi became the first player in league history reach 7,000 points, 1,500 rebounds and 1,500 assists following an 85–62 victory over the Indiana Fever.
-On June 18, 2017, Taurasi became the WNBA's all-time leading scorer, passing Tina Thompson's old record.
-Taurasi would be selected into the 2017 WNBA All-Star Game, making it her eighth career all-star game appearance.
+On June 18, 2017, Taurasi became the WNBA's all-time leading scorer, passing Tina Thompson's record.
+Taurasi would be selected into the 2017 WNBA All-Star Game, making it her eighth career All-Star game appearance.
 The Mercury would finish with an 18–16 record as the fifth seed in the league.
-In the first round elimination game, Taurasi 14 points in a 79–69 win over the Seattle Storm.
-In the second round elimination game, the Mercury defeated the Connecticut Sun 88–83, Taurasi scored 23 points in the win.
-The Mercury advanced past the second round for the second season in a row, but were eliminated by the Los Angeles Sparks in a 3-game sweep.
+In the first-round elimination game, Taurasi scored 14 points in a 79–69 win over the Seattle Storm.
+In the second-round elimination game, the Mercury defeated the Connecticut Sun 88–83, with Taurasi scoring 23 points in the win.
+The Mercury advanced past the second round for the second season in a row but were eliminated by the Los Angeles Sparks in a three-game sweep.